 This study will engage key stakeholders to develop practical and implementable strategies to reduce the use of SOVs.
 The study will also include reviewing national best practices and coordinating with other agencies at the federal, state and local levels.
 The County will reach out to residents, businesses, employees and other stakeholders to obtain their input through a survey and interviews.
 Additionally, an advisory group made up of key stakeholders will play an important role in the study and help develop recommended strategies.
 The outcome of the study will include innovative and cost-effective strategies that aim to reduce the use of vehicles operated by a single person and improve transportation in Lake County.

 LCDOT has hired AECOM, a national leader in Transportation Demand Management programs to implement the study’s scope.
 In order to achieve the goals of the study we first must understand and define existing and future conditions facing motorists.
 The maps below give an example of how much commuter travel patterns differ based on the type of transportation used.

-The study is currently underway and is expected to be completed in late 2022 or early 2023.
 For this study, the following methods will be utilized: